SixArm/unix-shell-script-kit/README.md

 ### No Host

-No Host: The host specified did not exist.
+The host specified did not exist.
 This is used in mail addresses or network requests.

 ```sh